-In this article we are going to see about how to generate random number using set of predefined PHP functions.
-There are two prime function to deal with random number generation.
+In this article, we are going to see how to generate a random number using a set of predefined PHP functions.
+There is two prime functions to deal with random number generation.
 These are,

 PHP has set of functions like srand() and mt_srand() to seed random number generators.
 Seeding is nothing but to send an integer as an argument of srand() or mt_srand().
 Since the random numbers are created based on this integer, we need to call srand() or mt_srand() before calling rand() and mt_rand().

-Importantly, the number to be send as a seed should be changed randomly.
-If we pass same seed every time, then same random number will be created for all attempts.
+Importantly, the number to be sent as a seed should be changed randomly.
+If we pass same seed every time, then the same random number will be created for all attempts.

 After PHP version 4, seeding is optional.
 Without seeding, PHP rand() and mt_rand() will automatically get such random integer for creating random numbers.